MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/5-Paging/README.md

 ```

 ### Implementing GetNextLink
-Our `GetNextLink` function simply checks the body of the response for an `@odata.nextLink` field, and returns its value.
+Your `GetNextLink` function simply checks the body of the response for an `@odata.nextLink` field, and returns its value.

 ```
 // In this implementation, 'response' will be the parsed body of the response after the call to Json.Document.
-// We look for the '@odata.nextLink' field and simply return null if it doesn't exist.
+// Look for the '@odata.nextLink' field and simply return null if it doesn't exist.
 GetNextLink = (response) as nullable text => Record.FieldOrDefault(response, "@odata.nextLink");
 ```

 ### Putting it all Together
-The final step to implement our paging logic is to update `TripPin.Feed` to use the new functions.
+The final step to implement your paging logic is to update `TripPin.Feed` to use the new functions.
-For now, we're simply calling through to `GetAllPagesByNextLink`, but in subsequent tutorials,
+For now, you're simply calling through to `GetAllPagesByNextLink`, but in subsequent tutorials,
-we will be adding new capabilities (such as enforcing a schema, and query parameter logic).
+you'll be adding new capabilities (such as enforcing a schema, and query parameter logic).

 ```
 TripPin.Feed = (url as text) as table => GetAllPagesByNextLink(url);
 ```

-If we re-run the same [test query](#testing-trippin) from earlier in the tutorial, we should now
+If you re-run the same [test query](#testing-trippin) from earlier in the tutorial, you should now
 see the page reader in action.
-We should now see we have 20 rows in the response rather than 8.
+You should also see that you have 20 rows in the response rather than 8.

 ![QueryWithPaging](../../../images/trippin5Paging.png)

-If we look at the requests in fiddler, we should now see separate requests for each page of data.
+If you look at the requests in fiddler, you should now see separate requests for each page of data.

 ![Fiddler](../../../images/trippin5Fiddler.png)

+>[!Note]
-> **Note:** You'll notice duplicate requests for the first page of data from the service,
-> which is not ideal.
+> You'll notice duplicate requests for the first page of data from the service, which is not ideal.
 The extra request is a result of the M engine's schema checking behavior.
-> We will ignore this issue for now and resolve it in the [next tutorial](../6-Schema/README.md)
-> where we will apply an explict schema.
+Ignore this issue for now and resolve it in the [next tutorial](../6-Schema/README.md), where you'll apply an explict schema.

 ## Conclusion
 This lesson showed you how to implement pagination support for a Rest API.
-While the logic will
-likely vary between APIs, the pattern established here should be reusable with minor modifications.
+While the logic will likely vary between APIs, the pattern established here should be reusable with minor modifications.

-In the next lesson, we will look at how to apply an explicit schema to our data, going beyond the
-simple `text` and `number` data types we get from `Json.Document`.
+In the next lesson, you'll look at how to apply an explicit schema to your data, going beyond the simple `text` and `number` data types you get from `Json.Document`.